 For the basics of an Author, Publisher, and Books models, or Postgres configuration including a custom schema and user, check out booksproject repo.

-To collect random Django tips, I’ve created a django-tips page, to be used in a similar way as my rails-tips and postgresql-tips pages, mostly as a reference for myself, and possibly as a useful resource for others.
+To collect random Django tips I’ve created a django-tips page.
+This page can be used in a similar way as my rails-tips and postgresql-tips pages, mostly as a reference for myself and possibly as a useful resource for others.

 Wrap Up